Lake Inawashiro 猪苗代湖

 The waters of Lake Inawashiro have been a mesmerizing attraction for thousands of years.
 Gaze at the clear surface and you'll see the reflection of towering Mt.
 Bandai and the skies.
 What's known as “Heavenly Mirror Lake” is also the fourth-largest lake in Japan.

-- Migrating snow geese on the lake shores
+- Migrating tundra swan on the lake shores in winter

 - Water sports in summer